Black and yellow graphic that reads: Community Development Lending, Explained

 The cluster of services accomplishes two practical functions:

-1. it draws in a wide range of people to visit for a diversity of reasons.
+1. it draws in a wide range of people to visit for a variety of reasons.

-• There are reasons for children under five, commuters, low-income seniors, and high school students to all come to the Transit Village, which provides a solid consumer base for the community organizations and businesses located there.
+• There are reasons for children under five, commuters, seniors living with low incomes, and high school students to all come to the Transit Village, which provides a solid consumer base for the community organizations and businesses located there.
 It provides a sense of vibrancy all day and evening long.
 People come to shop and eat at the restaurants, but they may also be coming to go to their local health care provider or visit a resident that lives in an apartment on-site; and

 2. co-locating services lowers the barriers to access to those services for people most in need.

-Many of the programs and services at the Fruitvale Transit Village are targeted to low-income immigrant families.
+Many of the programs and services at the Fruitvale Transit Village are targeted to families living with low incomes.
 It is almost a “one-stop shop” approach for many of these families who may receive child development services from the Head Start facility, health care from La Clinica de la Raza, and legal support from Centro Legal de la Raza, all in one location.

 Q: Why Fruitvale?
 What made this location/community right for this development?

-UCLA launched its Latino Policy & Politics Initiative, and they conducted a 10-year longitudinal study on Fruitvale Transit Village’s effectiveness, in terms of improving educational outcomes, increasing financial wealth for families in the neighborhood, and small business development.
-It showed that the racial and ethnic makeup in the neighborhood, as well as the age diversity, has really stayed the same over 10 years, while rates of home ownership, rates of small business ownership, and rates of educational attainment have all increased.
+UCLA conducted a 10-year longitudinal study on Fruitvale Transit Village’s effectiveness, in terms of improving educational outcomes, increasing financial wealth for families in the neighborhood, and small business development.
+It showed that the makeup of the community as well as the age diversity has really stayed the same over 10 years, while rates of home ownership, rates of small business ownership, and rates of educational attainment have all increased.

 Q: Fruitvale Village is unique, being a mixed-use, transit-oriented development.
 Did you experience any difficulty in finding a lender for this project?